-How A New York Subway Injury Lawyer Describs Your Injury to A Jury
+How a New York Subway Injury Lawyer Describes Your Injury to a Jury

-Your New York Subway Injury Lawyer Fighting A A Higher Court
+Your New York Subway Injury Lawyer Fighting a Higher Court

 One would think that when the Transit Authority’s negligence hurt somebody to this degree, they would pay the victim in hopes that he could continue on with his life.
 To the contrary, the Transit Authority appealed.
 In their appeal they argued a few things.
 First, that the jury shouldn’t see the metal piece.
 Second that the jury awarded too much.